SainsburyWellcomeCentre/NeuralPlayground/examples/agent_examples/WHITTINGTON_README.md

 - In order to generate the correct path for the saving of a trained TEM model, be sure to run the [whittington_2020_run.py](../agent_examples/whittington_2020_run.py) file from its location at `NeuralPlayground/examples/agent_examples/`.
 - Running the full TEM model may require significant computational resources and time.
 - Pretrained models are provided for convenience, allowing you to explore the results without training the model from scratch.
-Pre-trained version of the model are hosted on a separate data repository on GIN.
+Pre-trained versions of the model are hosted on a separate data repository on GIN.
 GIN offers an interface almost identical to GitHub.
-To contribute a new trainned model, you need to fork the repository and open a pull request, just like on GitHub.
+To contribute a new trained model, you need to fork the repository and open a pull request, just like on GitHub.
-Place your model trained in a selected arena folder named as "author_date_in_arena", zip the folder, and place "author_date_in_arena.zip" under the "data" directory of the Forked repository, for example,"data/smith_2023_in_Simple2D.zip".
+Place your trained model in a selected arena folder named as "author_date_in_arena", zip the folder, and place "author_date_in_arena.zip" under the "data" directory of the Forked repository, for example,"data/smith_2023_in_Simple2D.zip".
 If you encounter any problems with this procedure, do not hesitate to contact us.